raacampbell/settings_handler/README.md

 defaultSettings.yml  exampleSettingsFile.yml  userSettings.yml
 ```

 We can now read settings.
-For example, we can read from the cell array of strings and also index as norma:
+For example, we can read from the cell array of strings and also index as normal:
 ```MATLAB

 >> S.ferretNames